tbela99/gzip/docs/security.md

 - Filter: enable XSS-Protection filtering.
 The browser will sanitize the page
 - Block: enable XSS-Protection filtering.
 The browser will block page rendering if anattack is detected
 - Block and Report: enable XSS-Protection filtering.
 The browser will sanitize the page and report the violation to the URI configured with _XSS Report URL_ setting

+## Subresource Integrity Checksum (SRI)

+Prevent script and css tampering by adding a signature to the HTML tag.
+Values are

+- None: do not set the SRI
+- SHA256: compute SRI using SHA256
+- SHA384: compute SRI using SHA384
+- SHA512: compute SRI using SHA512

 ## Misc